Ramyakumar27/CODTECH-Task-2/README.md

 ## Overview of the project

-### Project: Model Evaluation and Comparison
+### Project: Model Evaluation and Comparison on Credict Card Fraud Detection Dataset

 ### Objective
-The objective of this project is to Evaluate the performance of AI models (Credict Card Fraud Detection Dataset).
+The objective of this project is to Evaluate the performance of AI models.
 The task involves implementing and comparing different AI models using appropriate evaluation metrics.
 ### Key Activities
 - **Accuracy** : This metric measures the proportion of correct predictions made by the model.
 It is often used as a general measure of performance but can be misleading in certain situations, such as when there is a class imbalance.